 to delete the first snapshot.

-- Done!
+Done!
 You’re now done installing Windows 10 on your M1 Mac!
-It’s not terribly fast, but it works well and is fast enough to do most things.
+It’s not as fast as Parallels Desktop, but it works well and is fast enough to do most things.
+It also doesn’t cost $100, which is quite nice.